 The city was laid out in 1733 by Gen. James Edward Oglethorpe, who apparently had peace and contentment on his mind when he drew the original sketches.
 He included more than 45 cultural attractions, plentiful foliage and 27 historic squares.
 And so, although he may not have realized it at the time, Oglethorpe was creating one of the most walkable and most enjoyable cities in the United States.

 We also explored Bonaventure Cemetery and Colonial Park Cemetery, two venerable burial grounds, and examined headstones that go back more than 200 years.
-Even though the graves and markers have lain their in silence for decade upon decads, we found ourselves whispering in some sort of awed reverence.
+Even though the graves and markers have lain there in silence for decade upon decades, we found ourselves whispering in some sort of awed reverence.